Can I Get My License Back After Suspension?

-If you are in this unfortunate situation, you should understand what do if your driver’s license has been suspended or revoked, the process for reinstating your license, and why working with a suspended license attorney is within your best interest.
+If you are in this unfortunate situation, you should understand what to do if your driver’s license has been suspended or revoked, the process for reinstating your license, and why working with a suspended license attorney is in your best interest.

 Why Your License May Be Revoked or Suspended in North Carolina

 There are a number of traffic offenses that may result in your license being suspended.
 IDriveSafely provides information about these traffic violations, as well as the related suspension periods.

 - Traveling more than 15 miles per hour over the speed limit when driving faster than 55 miles per hour.
 Your license can be suspended for 30 days.